Dev-Soumyaranjan/Java-Coding-Questions/README.md

 <img src="https://github.com/Dev-Soumyaranjan/Java-Coding-Questions/blob/main/images/Branch.png">

-## Support
+## 💌Support

 For support, dev.soumya369@gmail.com or join the [Discord Channel](https://discord.com/channels/998687779129131159/998688141751898192).

-## Authors
+## 👥Authors

 - [@Soumyaranjan](https://github.com/Dev-Soumyaranjan)
 - [@Akash](https://github.com/AkashPattnayak)
 <hr>
-❤️ If you like this initiative then don't forget to give a star to this repo which will motivate us to work more on this repo.Happy Coding🧑‍💻 !!
+⭐ If you like this initiative then don't forget to give a star to this repo which will motivate us to work more on this repo.

 <img src="https://github.com/Dev-Soumyaranjan/Java-Coding-Questions/blob/main/images/Github-Gif-1.gif">
+<h5 align="center">❤️Happy Coding🧑‍💻 !!</h5>